naacl-org/naacl-2022-website/_pages/calls/industry.md

 into appendices.
 The reviewers are not required to consider the appendix during the review process.

-The papers should be submitted through the NAACL-HLT 2022 industry track online submission system in OpenReview (link coming soon).
+The papers should be submitted through the [NAACL-HLT 2022 industry track online submission system in OpenReview](https://openreview.net/group?id=aclweb.org/NAACL/2022/Track/Industry).

 ## Double Submission of Papers to NAACL Conferences